 Local OT guide

-If your child has a disability or developmental delay, they may be eligible for support through the National Disability Insurance Scheme (NDIS).
-In New South Wales, occupational therapy is often a funded support under NDIS plans.
-If you think your child might be eligible, speaking with your GP is a good starting point.
-They can help you understand whether an assessment or formal diagnosis might be relevant for your situation.
+If your child has been diagnosed with a disability or developmental delay, they may be eligible for support through the National Disability Insurance Scheme (NDIS).
+In New South Wales, many occupational therapists work with NDIS participants.
+If you think your child might qualify, you can contact the NDIA to discuss eligibility.
+Your GP or other health professionals can also help you understand whether the NDIS might be relevant for your family.

-We'll email you when paediatric OT clinics in ANNA BAY start accepting new patients.
+We'll email you when paediatric OT clinics in Anna Bay start accepting new clients.

 See Browse all NSW paediatric OT providers for clinics across the wider state directory.